idarlm/imt3603-project/Reports/André.md

 While I had prior experience with 3D modeling and scene creation, I had no direct experience with any game engine in terms of coding, so the course provided an interesting opportunity for learning something closely related to a subject I was already interested in.

 While I have used  singletons before, I've not used them like I've done in this project where a lot of scripts had a need to be able to be placed on an object and not be manually set up to reduce work loads.
-While singletons can be a bit messy in that the top level visibility of its use in code can be subtle, I found it a very useful tool.
+While singletons can be a bit messy in that the top level visibility of its use in code can be subtle, I found it a very useful tool as a means of communicating between game objects.

+A regrettable point in our project was the fact that we never had a game that had enough mechanics in place until very late in the process, which meant there was little to playtest.
+I noticed the need for playtesting quite a bit when recording the playthrough as, while I had created a world that looked palatable, the interaction between player, enemy and the world did not add up to  a pleasant gaming experience.

+I could also have used less time on 3D modeling, asset hunting and world creation, though at the same time I don't think me contributing even more code would have benefited the group dynamic much.
+The fact that I was able to combine my existing passion for 3D content  and programming was what kept me going throughout the project, in addition to the interesting way one has to think when programming for a game engine.
+Quite different from what I'm used to from other courses.